Do you want to impress the MBA admission panel and step right into your desired management institute? Well, who doesn't?

 3. Critical Reasoning

-The length of the passage in this sub-section is less than 100 words.
-You need to choose one of the five options that justifies the argument.
+- The passages are usually less than 100 words.
+Choose one of the five options that best justifies the argument.

 Here are some of the valuable pointers that can help you score high in the verbal segment: